Young Living Essential Oils

 When inhaled, essential oils affect our olfactory bulbs and impact the way we're feeling.

-- Add 1-2 drops to a diffuser & diffuse for 15 minutes (be sure that you are diffusing oils that are safe for everyone who will come into contact with the space — you should not use essential oils around cats)
+• Add 1-2 drops to a diffuser & diffuse for 15 minutes Caution: Be sure that you are diffusing oils that are safe for everyone who will come into contact with the space — you should not use essential oils around cats, and use caution with dogs as their bodies don't process compounds found in essential oils the same way.
+Click here to learn more.

 Topically